 At the first signs of infection the topgrowth or haulms, can be cut off and destroyed to prevent the spores being washed down to the tubers - lift all leaf debris as well.
 The crop can be left for a few weeks before lifting, it will not develop any more - if possible , lift immediately.
 After harvesting the crop should be washed and carefully examined for signs of discolouring before storing and any suspect tubers set aside for immediate use - cut away any affected flesh and they can be eaten.
 (Commercial growers use a spray of Sulphuric acid or paraquat to kill the topgrowth 2 to 3 weeks before harvesting to reduce the risk of the haulms becoming infected and transferring spores to the crop as it is lifted.)

 These are infected tubers.
 On the left the damage is slight so it can be pared away, the remaining part is not tainted and can be eaten.

-Unfortunately the fungus is continually producing new strains which can attack resistant potato varieties.
-A new "mating type" of the fungus was recorded in 1978 which can introduce new pathogenic variants at a faster rate, so the battle to overcome the disease has become more intense.
+Unfortunately this disease is continually producing new strains which can attack resistant potato varieties.
+A new "mating type" of the it was recorded in 1978 which can introduce new pathogenic variants at a faster rate, so the battle to overcome the disease has become more intense.